johnamdickson/portfolio-project-1/README.md

 - Much inspiration was drawn from the Love Running walkthrough project.
 The structure of my website follows a similar trajectory and I referenced much of the html and styling code in my project.
 - I would finally like to thank my wife Sinéad whose crocheting talents inspired me to build this website for my first project portfolio.

-For a full list of references please review this [pdf.](/assets/README-files/reference-list.pdf)
+For a full details of references please review this [pdf.](/assets/README-files/reference-list.pdf)

 ### Media